 There are several ways to get commercial vehicle insurance like by shopping for quotes online, although you won't necessarily find the best coverage at the lowest rates that way.
 You also won't have reassurance that your coverage really matches your needs.

 One of the best ways to get commercial vehicle insurance is through an independent insurance agent.
 Here are some advantages of working with these agents:

 - Independent insurance agents work with multiple insurance companies and can shop for the best rates for you.

 - Your agent is local, available to meet in person, and can answer all of your questions so that you can make an informed decision about your coverage.

 - Your agent will get to know you, your business, and your vehicle use, and will be able to help ensure that your coverage is the right type and amount to protect you and your company in the event of an accident.

-- Your independent agent can meet all of your commercial insurance needs, and can package up the different policies you may need so that you get all of your coverage from of one office.
+- Your independent insurance agent can meet all of your commercial insurance needs, and can package up the different policies you may need so that you get all of your coverage from one office.

-If you're self-employed, you may be able to deduct your commercial auto insurance premium under Schedule C; if you are an employee and do not receive mileage or expense reimbursement, you can use Form 2106 (Employee Business Expenses).
-Your best bet is to contact the IRS or a tax advisor for clarification.
+If you're self-employed, you may be able to deduct your commercial auto insurance premium under Schedule C. If you're an employee and don't receive mileage or expense reimbursement, you can use Form 2106 (Employee Business Expenses).
+Contact the IRS or a tax adviser for clarification.

 - Buy a commercial lines policy.